-The University of London delivers the majority of its flexible and distance learning programmes through a collaboration between the University of London Worldwide and member institutions of the University of London.
-However some of the flexible and distance learning programmes draw solely on academic input from the University of London, and are delivered without academic lead by a member institutions.
-The policies, partnerships (where applicable) and quality assurance mechanisms applicable for the programmes are defined in the following key documents: The Quality Framework, the Quality Assurance Schedules, Guidelines for Examinations, General Regulations and, for each programme, programme specific regulations.
+The University of London delivers the majority of its online and distance learning programmes through a collaboration between the University of London Worldwide and University of London federation members.
+However some of the flexible and distance learning programmes draw solely on academic input from the University of London, and are delivered without academic lead by a federation member.
+The policies, partnerships (where applicable) and quality assurance mechanisms applicable for the programmes are defined in the following key documents: The Quality Assurance Schedules, Guidelines for Examinations, General Regulations and, for each programme, programme specific regulations.

-Award standards
+Awards standards

-All University of London qualifications have to align with the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies to assure appropriate standards for each qualification.
-In addition, every programme that is developed by a member institution of the University of London (or a consortium with representation by more than one member institution) will be developed to the same standard as would be applied within the institution concerned.
+All University of London qualifications must comply with the Office for Students' (OfS) Conditions of Registration relating to quality and standards, which includes condition B5 (sector-recognised standards).
+This is to ensure appropriate standards for each qualification.
+In addition, every online and distance learning programme that is developed by a federation member of the University of London (or a consortium with representation by more than one federation member) will be developed to the same standard as would be applied within the institution concerned.
 Proportionate and robust approval procedures, including external scrutiny and student engagement are in place for all programmes.
 Learning materials are written and all assessments are set and marked by academic staff who are required to apply the University's academic standards.